 If you’ve come here hunting for me, I am delighted.
 If you haven’t and just stumbled upon my blog looking for some insights on travel, I’d say ‘Thank You’ for stopping by!

-A full-time features writer and lifestyle journalist since past nine years, I’ve always had a knack for writing.
-You may have come across my features in various publications (both print and digital) like DNA, Mid Day, The Times of India, iDiva, Times Life!, Bombay Times, bookmyshow.com and happytrips.com.
-Honestly, travel writing was never my motto in life until I took a trip to Krabi with my girlfriends and realised how badly I was wanting to explore the unknown – the world beyond the walls of Mumbai.
-I actually came back filling up the void I was constantly feeling in my life.
-I travelled to a couple of destinations post that and started sensing the urge to pen down my suitcase stories.
+A full-time features writer and lifestyle journalist since past ten years, I’ve always had a knack for writing.
+You may have come across my features in various publications (both print and digital) like DNA, Mid Day, Travel + Leisure, Lightfoot Travel (Singapore-based Magazine) and The Times of India.
+Honestly, travel writing was never my motto in life until I took a trip to Krabi with my girlfriends and realised how badly I was wanting to explore the unknown – the world beyond the walls of the bustling city of Mumbai.
+As I started travelling more often, I felt the strong urge to pen down my suitcase stories.
 That’s how Soul-searching Journeys was born!

-> Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection and sorting out my un-clarified thoughts.
+> Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection.
 It helped me know my likes and dislikes and thus intensified my relationship with myself.

 > It made me a lot more patient and tolerant.
 With a lot of things out of my control (car breakdown, weather, delays, attitudes of people), I stopped worrying about petty issues that don’t really matter in the long run.

-> Most importantly, it changed my view of material possessions.
+> Most importantly, travel changed my view of material possessions.
 I realised the best things in life aren’t things you can buy.
 Love, freedom, adventure and self-fulfillment top my list of must-haves.

 > With travel comes independence and also greater responsibility.
 At the same time, comes a lot of flexibility too.
 When I travelled independently, I found that I was responsible enough to take care of myself.
 Also, when all my time is in my hands, I can utilise it as I desire.

-> And above all, from a picky vegetarian (who’d indulge in eggs once in a while), travel transformed me into a hardcore non-vegetarian who is eager to sample whatever lies on her plate.
-Living the culture of a place by experimenting with its cuisine is a different sort of pleasure altogether.
+> And above all, from a picky vegetarian (who’d indulge in eggs once in a while), travel transformed me into an experimental eater who is eager to sample everything local when at a new destination.
+Living the culture of a place by experimenting with its cuisine is very delightful.
 My tastebuds are already jumping with joy!